qerub/schema-typer/README.md

 Limitations
 ===========

-It's pretty janky atm.
-There are a few critical ^:no-checks, because core.typed doesn't yet 'believe' that schema is validating properly.
-Currently, def-validators are ^:no-checked, but they do call (schema.core/validate schema) so you get proper checking at runtime.

-The mapping from schema -> core.typed is currently extremely incomplete, but it should be obvious how to extend.
+The mapping from schema -> core.typed is incomplete, but it should be obvious how to extend.
 Patches welcome.

 License
 =======